My 25 Best Cottage Christmas DIY Decorating Ideas

-If you love cottagecore or vintage style Christmas decor, and you need quick, easy, and cheap DIY decor ideas, stay tuned!
+If you love cottagecore or vintage style Christmas decor with a natural, old-fashioned feel, stay tuned!
 Here are 25 cozy Christmas DIY crafts I made for our home over the years, in true modern rustic style!
-I promise, you do not have to be crafty to make these projects!
-And most of them can be done in 30 minutes or less, with materials you already have!
+You do not have to be crafty to make these projects!
+And most of them can be done in 30 minutes or less, with natural materials or items you already have!

 Cozy Rustic DIY Christmas Decor Coming Right Up

-Once we moved into our new (to us) home in TN, it was no holds barred for Christmas decorating.
-At the time, my twin boys were 3 years old, and I needed allllll of the creativity to decorate for Christmas on a budget (I put all of my best frugal Christmas decorating tips here!).
+When we moved into our new (to us) home in TN, my twin boys were 3 years old, and I needed allllll of the creativity to decorate for Christmas on a budget.

 Beside clearance sales mixed with creativity, it also involved a LOT of DIY.

-Sure, there are definitely times when I’m a little lazy, and it’s easier to run out to Hobby Lobby to pick up a piece of decor, but to me, part of the fun of Christmas decorating is the creating.
+There are still times when I’m a lazy, and it’s easier to run out to Hobby Lobby, but to me, part of the fun of Christmas decorating is the creating.

 I LOVE to find new ways to use what I have, arrange it differently, upcycle and repurpose.
 So even though a lot of the decor is the same from year to year, I love to figure out new ways to display it.